MENTORING

 The goal of this program is to support independent, faculty-mentored undergraduate research or artistic projects that are not fulfilling course or degree requirements during the academic year and summer.

-Student awardees and Faculty Mentors receive a stipend paid in installments.
+Student Awardees and full-time Faculty Mentors receive a stipend paid in installments.
 Faculty may sponsor a second student or student group project but due to funding limitations, faculty are eligible for only one stipend per award cycle.
 Students who receive funding for an award cycle -either for the summer or academic year- may apply for a second funding cycle award.
 To advance access and inclusion in undergraduate research, priority is given during the faculty review process to first-time program applicants.
 Students may hold up to a maximum of two Provost Undergraduate Research Awards during their college studies.

 All student awardees are expected:

-• to work part-time on their projects;
+- to work part-time on their projects;

-• to participate in regular check-ins with their faculty mentor no less than twice a month;
+- to participate in regular check-ins with their faculty mentor no less than twice a month;

-• to descriptive reflections about the research/artistic experience
+- to descriptive reflections about the research/artistic experience

-• to submit a final research paper, or artistic project, and;
+- to submit a final research paper, or artistic project, and;

-• to present at Fall Showcase or Spring Research Day
+- to present at Fall Showcase or Spring Research Day

 Eligibility